thaliaarchi/omniwsa/docs/dialects/burghard.md

 rest ::= …
 ```

+Then, it is split into lines.
+Here, strings may not contain LF, unlike the
+previous step, so such strings count as unterminated.

-Then, it is split into lines and lines into word and string tokens.
-Space is
+Lines are split into word and string tokens.
+Space is required between two
-required between two words, but not around strings. `{-`, `-}`, `;`, and `--`
+words, but not around strings. `{-`, `-}`, `;`, and `--` cannot occur within a
-cannot occur within a word, but can be in a string. `"` cannot occur in either a
+word, but can be in a string. `"` cannot occur in either a word or string, since
-word or string, since it has no escapes.
+it has no escapes.

-This step unquotes strings, making them indistinguishable from words afterwards,
+Strings are unquoted, making them indistinguishable from words afterwards.
+When
-so, for example, `"add""'A'"` is parsed as `add` `'A'`.
-When block comments are
-removed, they are replaced with nothing and splice adjacent unquoted words.
+block comments are removed, they are replaced with nothing and splice adjacent
-Strings here cannot include LF, but can when removing comments, making it
+unquoted words, when no whitespace is between.
+For example, `add 1`, `add"1"`,
+`"add"1`, `"add""1"`, `add{-c-}"1"`, `"add"{-c-}1`, and `"add"{-c-}"1"` are
+parsed as `add` `1`, but `add{-c-}1` is parsed as `add1`.

-inconsistent.
-Everything is also lowercased, which makes mnemonics
+Everything is also lowercased, which makes mnemonics case-insensitive, but also
-case-insensitive, but also lowercases strings and chars.
+lowercases strings and chars.

 ```bnf
 lines ::= line*